 J. Austin - General Chairman, Toronto B. Marcolini - Vice-President, Ottawa

 J. Shannon - Vice-General Chairman, Montreal

+P. West - Grievor

 AWARD OF THE ARBITRATOR

-For the reasons related in CROA 1982, I am satisfied that as a part of the crew which refused to move a disabled car from the main line, as directed by a carman and as ordered by their assistant superintendent, the grievor participated in conduct deserving of discipline.
-As the grievor is an employee of nineteen years' service with a clear disciplinary record at the time of this incident, and only minor discipline in his prior record, I am satisfied that the assessment of fifteen demerits is a more appropriate measure of discipline in the circumstances.
-His record shall therefore be revised accordingly.
+For the reasons related in CROA 1982 I am satisfied that Trainman Thrasher rendered himself liable to discipline for participating in the refusal to move the disabled car.
+As he is an employee of some twenty-five years' service with only two minor incidents of discipline on his record, and no demerits outstanding at the time of the incident, I am satisfied that fifteen demerits are a more appropriate measure of discipline in the circumstances.
+His record shall therefore be amended accordingly.

 December 15, 1989

 (Sgd.)
 MICHEL G. PICHER ARBITRATOR